 The vast majority of our sales contracts are denominated in U.S. dollars, with a small number of contracts denominated in foreign currencies.
-A portion of our operating expenses are incurred outside the United States, denominated in foreign currencies and subject to fluctuations due to changes in foreign currency exchange rates, particularly changes in the British Pound, Indian Rupee, Euro, Canadian dollar and Australian dollar.
+A portion of our operating expenses are incurred outside the United States, denominated in foreign currencies and subject to fluctuations due to changes in foreign currency exchange rates, particularly changes in the British Pound, Indian Rupee, Euro, Japanese Yen, Canadian Dollar and Australian Dollar.
 Additionally, fluctuations in foreign currency exchange rates may cause us to recognize transaction gains and losses in our consolidated statements of operations.

-The effect of a hypothetical 10% change in foreign currency exchange rates applicable to our business would not have a material impact on the condensed consolidated financial statements for three months ended October 31, 2022 and 2021.
+The effect of a hypothetical 10% change in foreign currency exchange rates applicable to our business would not have a material impact on the unaudited condensed consolidated financial statements for three months ended October 31, 2023 and 2022.

-We have a foreign currency risk management program and we enter into foreign currency forward contracts to hedge a portion of our forecasted foreign currency-denominated expenses.
+We have a foreign currency risk management program, and we enter into foreign currency forward contracts to hedge a portion of our forecasted foreign currency-denominated expenses.
 These foreign currency derivative contracts have a maturity up to 24 months or less and are designated as cash flow hedges to protect our earnings subjected to foreign currency risk.
 We also use foreign currency forward contracts to mitigate variability in gains and losses generated from the remeasurement of certain monetary assets and liabilities denominated in foreign currencies.